 Since launching they were experiencing double-digit annual growth, which is impressive stuff.
 It’s so impressive, that in 2016, they were bought by Leadpages, one of the top landing page generators on the market.

-ActiveCampaign have four tiers on the go, that should cover the needs of most businesses.
+ActiveCampaign have four tiers on the go, that should cover the needs of most small business operations to larger enterprise companies with a lean mindset.
 You can get an idea of how much it will cost through a handy tool on the right which you can adjust to the number of contacts you have, or aspire to have.

 The cost will be adjusted based on the number of features you think you’ll need.
 I think it can be tricky for those developing email marketing practices to actually determine which tier they need.